paulwexler/opinions/on_coding/README.md

 `LineRedactor.__call__` will redact the input file a line at a time.
 Read a line, and write the redacted line.
-`LineRedactor` is an instance (i.e. sub-class) of a more general program, a LineFilter, which filters its input a line at a time.
+`LineRedactor` is an instance of a more general program, `LineFilter`, which filters its input a line at a time.

     class LineFilter:
         def __init__(self, infile, outfile):